apify/apify-docs-v2/sources/academy/webscraping/api_scraping/graphql_scraping/introspection.md

 ![Introspection disabled](./images/introspection-disabled.png)

-In these cases, it is still possible to get some information about the API when using [Insomnia](../../../glossary/tools/insomnia.md), due to the autocomplete that they provide.
+In these cases, it is still possible to get some information about the API when using [Insomnia](../../../glossary/tools/insomnia.md) or [Postman](../../../glossary/tools/postman.md), due to the autocomplete that they provide.
 If we remember from the [Building a query](#building-a-query) section of this lesson, we were able to receive autocomplete suggestions when we entered a non-existent field into the query.
 Though this is not as great as seeing an entire visualization of the API in GraphQL Voyager, it can still be quite helpful.

 ## Next up {#next}